 Quantitative Research: Methods which produces information that can be presented and analyzed with numbers, such as the percentage of women who have been raped or who use shelters for battered women.
 These methods are drawn largely from the fields of epidemiology, sociology, economics and psychology.

-Rape: Physically forced or otherwise coerced penetration of the vulva or anus, using a penis, other body parts or an object.
+Rape: Penetration of the vulva or anus, using a penis, other body parts or an object without the voluntary consent of the individual.

 Secondary Prevention: Any strategy aimed at minimizing the harm that occurs once a violent event is taking place and immediate post-violence intervention aimed at preventing re-victimization.
 Examples include interventions to reduce the duration of interpersonal violence events or damage inflicted, or the early identification by health professionals of child abuse and subsequent interventions to prevent further abuse.